ichortower/Nightshade/docs/README.md

     layer and the UI layer.
 They will use the same profile; in a future update, I plan to allow them to use different ones.
 * **Colorize By Season** \
-    Nightshade saves up to four color profiles in its config.json.
+    Nightshade saves four color profiles in its config.json.
 If Colorize By Season is enabled, the profiles will be mapped, in order, to Spring, Summer, Fall, and Winter (the tab titles will change to reflect this).
 In the appropriate season, that profile will be applied automatically.
 * **Profile Switcher** \